keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

    </div>
 </details>

 The cyanobacteria had broken nature's rule of closed-shell ground states, pushing through forbidden symmetry regimes with electromagnetic clockwork.
-From captured spiralling lightwaves the flow of energy was controlled and constrained; the spin polariser of the asymmetrically distorted cluster ensured departing electrons would pass through the spin-state barrier.
+From captured spiralling lightwaves the flow of energy was controlled and constrained; the [spin gate of the asymmetrically distorted cluster](http://dx.doi.org/10.1021/jacs.7b07634) ensured departing electrons would pass through the spin-state barrier.
 The cyanos could take the substance the world was drowning in ---singlet water--- and, at ambient temperature, pump out triplet oxygen gas.
 The cyanos held a quantum lockpick and could now consume the previously verboten.

 ### ...and the oceans bled